JeanMusenga/ArchISMiner/README.md

-# ArchISPE

-This is the replication package for the paper:
-**_“Automatic Mining of Architectural Issue–Solution Pairs from Online Developer Communities”_**
+This is the Replication Package for the Paper:  **_“Automatic Mining of Architectural Issue–Solution Pairs from Online Developer Communities”_**

 This repository provides:
 - The implementation of our proposed framework (**ArchISPE**)